-There comes a time in a business’s lifecycle where optimization becomes extremely important.
+There comes a time in a business’s lifecycle when optimization becomes extremely important.
 Especially in businesses with a large production or service component.
 In many cases, the state of the income statement rests on throughput time, resource utilization, capacity utilization, supply chain optimization, and accurate forecasting.
 To tackle the above areas, most businesses inform their strategy using a discipline called Process Improvement.

 Process Improvement is a systematic approach by an organization and its stakeholders to evaluate current business processes.
 Using a mixture of observation, data collection, and strategic analysis, process improvement owners look to identify opportunities for improvement that align with the business’s overall strategic goals and objectives.